ArkEcosystemArchive/docs-legacy/docs/releases/v2.1/migrating_1.0_2.1.md

 # Migrating from v1.0 to v2.1

-Shortly after the release of `v2.0`, Ark Core was rewritten in [TypeScript](https://www.typescriptlang.org/), a typed superset of JavaScript, well suited for large projects as it prevents an entire class of runtime bugs.
+Shortly after the release of `v2.0`, ARK Core was rewritten in [TypeScript](https://www.typescriptlang.org/), a typed superset of JavaScript, well suited for large projects as it prevents an entire class of runtime bugs.
 If you are on `v1`, we recommend upgrading to `v2.1` and skipping `v2.0`.

 The process is mostly the same, where we will port our custom configurations to the appropriate files, alter some defaults and then letting our `v2.1` nodes sync before excluding old nodes from our network.